medic/cht-docs/content/en/apps/guides/android/branding.md

 Since CHT Core version 4.7.0, the CHT supports serving `assetlinks.json` by adding it to your app settings.
 All you have to do to make the CHT serve your assetlinks at `/.well-known/assetlinks.json` is to:
 1. Ensure your flavor of cht-android [has a valid keystore]({{< ref "apps/guides/android/branding#3-generate-a-new-keystore" >}}).
-2. Use `keytool` utility (included with your Java SDK) to get your app's cert fingerprint:
+2. Use the `keytool` utility (included with your Java SDK) to get your app's cert fingerprint:
    ```
    keytool -list -v -keystore ./path/to/release-key.keystore
+   # or alternatively:
+   keytool -printcert -jarfile ./path/to/project.apk
    ```
 3. Set the cert fingerprint in the [`assetlinks` configuration]({{< ref "apps/reference/app-settings/assetlinks" >}}) for your CHT instance and deploy it to your server with cht-conf.